arunthampi/nestorbot/README.md

 ## Capturing data

-So far, our apps have had static responses, which while amusing, are boring functionality-wise. `msg.match` has the result of `match`ing the incoming message against the regular expression.
+So far, our powers have had static responses, which while amusing, are boring functionality-wise. `msg.match` has the result of `match`ing the incoming message against the regular expression.
 This is just a [JavaScript thing](http://www.w3schools.com/jsref/jsref_match.asp), which ends up being an array with index 0 being the full text matching the expression.
 If you include capture groups, those will be populated `res.match`.
-For example, if we update an app like:
+For example, if we update an power like:

 ```javascript
 module.exports = function(robot) {